$12,617,674 – Negligence, Civil Rights, Medical Negligence

-Plaintiff Mr. C sued the County of San Diego, its Sheriff’s Deputies Matthew Chavez and David Sanchez, along with Vista Detention Center nurses Roela Carolino and Johnathan Symmonds for negligence related to his arrest on November 18, 2016.
-At the time, he had a condition called hyponatremia caused low sodium, chronic illness, and dehydration.
+Plaintiff Collins sued the County of San Diego, its Sheriff’s Deputies Matthew Chavez and David Sanchez, along with Vista Detention Center nurses Roela Carolino and Johnathan Symmonds for negligence related to his arrest on November 18, 2016.
+At the time, he had a condition called hyponatremia caused by low sodium, chronic illness, and dehydration.
 His symptoms included slurred speech, trouble walking, and hallucinations.

-Mr. C asked for paramedics who were at the scene.
-Before the paramedics could perform an assessment, the deputies hauled him off to jail for “drunk in public” under Penal Code section 647(f).
+Collins was found outside his home by a Good Samaritan, who called for paramedics at his request.
+The paramedics arrived and before they could perform an assessment, the deputies hauled Collins off to jail for “drunk in public” under Penal Code section 647(f).

-During his detention, Mr. C fell twice, striking his head.
+During his detention, Collins fell twice, striking his head.
 In addition to his hyponatremia, he had a traumatic brain injury.
 He was not transported to the hospital right away.
 By the time he reached the hospital, his sodium levels were critical, and he had brain bleeding and contusions.

 When the hospital physicians tried to raise his sodium for fear of the consequences from the head trauma, he developed a further brain injury called osmotic demyelination syndrome or ODS.

-The jury found that the deputies were negligent when they pulled Mr. C away from the paramedics and transported him to the Vista Detention Center.
-The jury found that the jail nurses committed medical negligence for failing to get Mr. C proper medical care for his hyponatremia and brain injury.
+The jury found that the deputies were negligent when they pulled Collins away from the paramedics and transported him to the Vista Detention Center.
+The jury found that the jail nurses committed medical negligence for failing to get Collins proper medical care for his hyponatremia and brain injury.

-Throughout the trial and to the media, the County portrayed Mr. C as a binge drinker and alcoholic who did this to himself.
+Throughout the trial and to the media, the County portrayed Collins as a binge drinker and alcoholic who did this to himself.
 His blood tests were negative for alcohol and drugs.
-The jury considered whether Mr. C was partially responsible for his injuries and found that none of his actions were the cause of his brain injuries.
+The jury considered whether Collins was partially responsible for his injuries and found that none of his actions were the cause of his brain injuries.

-The brain injury to the frontal lobe from striking his head in jail permanently affects Mr. C’s judgment and insight, and the ODS affects his mobility and speech.
-Both were preventable had Mr. C been transported to the hospital by the sheriff’s deputies or the paramedics either before his arrest or booking, or right after he fell in the jail.
+The brain injury to the frontal lobe caused by striking his head in jail permanently affects Collins’ judgment and insight, and the ODS affects his mobility and speech.
+Both were preventable had Collins been transported to the hospital by the sheriff’s deputies or the paramedics either before his arrest or booking, or right after he fell in the jail.

-The County of San Diego asked to go to a mediation with retired Judge Herb Hoffman.
-At that mediation, Judge Hoffman recommended $3 million both to the County and to Mr. C to settle the case.
+Before trial, the County asked to go to a mediation with retired Judge Herb Hoffman.
+Judge Hoffman recommended $3 million both to the County and to Collins to settle the case.
 Plaintiff accepted the number, but the County Board of Supervisors refused it and only offered $500,000.